Joint Score-Threshold Optimization for Interpretable Risk Assessment: Proposed Models

 Equation \eqref{eq:mip-assign1} ensures each instance is assigned to exactly one category.
-Constraint \eqref{eq:mip-mono} maintains threshold ordering with minimum separation $\delta$ to prevent degeneracy.
-Constraints \eqref{eq:mip-link1}-\eqref{eq:mip-link2} implement the big-M formulation linking scores to threshold crossings: $y_{ik} = 1$ if and only if $s_i \geq \tau_k + \varepsilon$.
-The margin $\varepsilon > 0$ ensures numerical stability and prevents instances from lying exactly on boundaries.
-Constraints \eqref{eq:mip-cat1}-\eqref{eq:mip-catK} encode the logical relationship between threshold crossings and category assignments: instance $i$ is in category $k$ if it exceeds exactly the first $k-1$ thresholds.
+Constraint \eqref{eq:mip-mono} maintains threshold ordering with minimum separation $\delta > 0$ to prevent degeneracy, as detailed in Section \ref{sec:missing-categories}.
+Constraints \eqref{eq:mip-link1}--\eqref{eq:mip-link2} implement the big-M formulation enforcing threshold bounds to assigned categories: if $z_{ik} = 1$, then $\tau_{k-1} + \varepsilon \leq s_i \leq \tau_k$.
+The margin $\varepsilon > 0$ ensures numerical stability and prevents ambiguity when scores lie exactly on a boundary.
+The domain constraints in \eqref{eq:governance} and \eqref{eq:performance} encapsulate governance and performance constraints on $\beta$ and $z$, respectively, that are described in Sections \ref{sec:interpretability} and \ref{sec:performance}.

-The cost function $c(k, \Sset_i)$ in objective \eqref{eq:mip-obj1} encodes both the distance to the feasible set and directional asymmetry:

-This formulation assigns to each instance the cost of predicting category $k$ when the true category is the closest feasible one.
-For singleton feasible sets ($|\mathcal{S}_i| = 1$), this reduces to standard supervised learning.
-For larger feasible sets, the optimization naturally selects the most consistent label within the feasible set.

-We use an asymmetric ordinal loss that captures clinical priorities:
+We use an asymmetric ordinal loss function $\ell(k, k^*)$ in objective \eqref{eq:mip-obj1} that captures the differential consequences of misclassification: